 A cracked, broken, or severely stained tooth can be both embarrassing and painful.
-At Sterling Ridge Cosmetic & Family Dentistry in The Woodlands, Texas, Erica K. Cummings, DDS, FAGD, has the right solution to restore your tooth to its natural brilliance — a dental crown.
+At Sterling Ridge Cosmetic & Family Dentistry in The Woodlands, Texas, Erica K. Cummings, DDS, MAGD, has the right solution to restore your tooth to its natural brilliance — a dental crown.
 These restorations fit directly over your teeth to correct deep tooth decay or injuries.
 Call or book an appointment online today to learn more.

 A dental crown is a cap-like restoration that fits over a decayed or damaged tooth, restoring its size, shape, or appearance.
 Crowns also protect a worn tooth against further damage and prevent decay from spreading to your surrounding teeth.
 Dr. Cummings may recommend a dental crown if you have:

 When Dr. Cummings fits you for a dental crown, it is molded to your existing tooth up to the gum line, completely restoring the look and function of your natural teeth.

 There are several types of dental crown materials to choose from, including:

 Ceramic or porcelain crowns are ideal for your front teeth, as they are perfectly color matched to the exact shade of your natural teeth.
 Not only do they look exactly like your existing teeth, but they are also suitable for patients with metal allergies.